benaziziasmae/kickstater-analysis/README.md

       This chart helps to visualize Kickstarter compaign based on the Launched Date, to aknowledge the failure and success of each kisktarter compaign especially **theater** by using the Pivot Table on the "kickstarter" worksheet and applying the following fields to the pivot report areas respectively:

-      - *Parent Category* and *Years* ( a created field usinf the YEAR() function with the argument of Date created Conversion field) in the filter section
+      - *Parent Category* and *Years* ( a created field using the YEAR() function with the argument of Date created Conversion field) in the filter section

       - *Outcomes* in the columns section